siversalih/pyChrome-Web-Automation/README.md

 ## Documentation

-For full documentation of using Selenium Webdriver, see [Selenium Documentation][res1].
+For documentation on Selenium, see [Selenium Documentation][res1].

-For full documentation of using Selenium with Python, see [Selenium with Python][res2].
+For documentation on using Selenium with Python, see [Selenium Python][res2].

-For getting started with Chrome WebDriver, see [Chrome Web Driver][res3]
+For getting started with using WebDriver for Chrome, see [Chrome WebDriver][res3].

-For getting started with PhantomJS, see [PhantomJS][res4]
+For getting started with using GhostDriver, see [PhantomJS][res4].

+For documentation on how pyChrome works, see [pyChrome][pychrome]

 [web1]: <https://selenium-python.readthedocs.io/>
 [web2]: <https://sites.google.com/a/chromium.org/chromedriver/home/>